JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-2.md

 By now the Azure SQL database should be created, let's configure the code to use it.

-1. In the PdfChatApp folder, create a new file named **appsettings.Local.json** and past the following in it and save:
+1. In the PdfChatApp folder, create a new file named **appsettings.Local.json** and paste the following in it and save:

 ```JSON
 {